Bloc/jottly-checkpoints/11-Updating-grid-testimonials.md

-## Improving the testimonial, call-to-action and footer layouts
+## Adding the grid to the testimonial, call-to-action and footer sections

 ![](http://cl.ly/WHRe/10-testimonials.png)